Saad-Mahmud/Tabular-Reinforcement-Learning-with-Open-AI-Gym/README.md

 # Tabular Reinforcement Learning with Open AI Gym
-In this reposetory I will upload most of the algorithms discussed in the first part of the "Reinforcement Learning: An Introduction" By R.S.
+In this reposetory you will find most of the algorithms discussed in the first part of the "Reinforcement Learning: An Introduction" By R.S.
 Sutton and A.G.
 Barto.
-Here is the list of algorithm you can find here:
+Here is the list:
 1. [Epsilon Greedy Bandit](Part_01_Bandit/Epsilon_Greedy.py)
 2. [Upper Confidence Bound Bandit](Part_01_Bandit/Upper_Conf_Bound.py)
 3. [Gradient Bandit](Part_01_Bandit/Gradient_Bandit.py)